Search

 https://www.pilkington.com/en/global/exterior-glass/balustrades

-Balustrades.
-Glass barriers are used in buildings for a number of purposes and allow the maximum flow of light and view both inside and outside the structure.
-The four main areas that glass is used are: in guiding walkways to control the direction of pedestrian traffic.
+Balustrades Glass barriers are used in buildings for a number of purposes and allow the maximum flow of light and view both inside and outside the structure.
+The four main areas that glass is used are: in external windows to prevent people falling out of a building, on balconies and terraces either inside or out, around stairs and lifts,

 Pilkington Optiwhite™